shahern004/CRUSTy/CRUSTy_Training_Guide.md

             }
         )
     };

-    // Log and handle results
-    // ...
+    // Handle results...
 }
 ```

-The batch processing implementation:

-1. Converts the list of file paths to the format expected by the backend
-2. Selects between standard and recipient-specific encryption based on user settings
+The batch processing implementation handles multiple files in a single operation, with progress tracking for each file.
+It selects between standard and recipient-specific encryption based on user settings and processes each file individually, collecting the results.
-3. Provides progress updates for each file during the encryption process
-4. Handles and logs the results for each file

-#### Simple Usage
+**Practical Usage**

-To process multiple files at once:
+To process multiple files at once with CRUSTy:

-1. **Select "Multiple Files" Mode**: Switch to the batch processing mode.
+1. **Select "Multiple Files" Mode**:

+   - Switch to the batch processing mode using the radio button

-2. **Select Files**: Click "Select Files" to choose multiple files.
+2. **Select Files**:

+   - Click "Select Files" to choose multiple files for processing
+   - You can select files of different types and sizes

+3. **Configure Output**:

-3. **Choose the Output Directory**: Select where you want the encrypted/decrypted files to be saved.
+   - Select an output directory where processed files will be saved
+   - Each file will be processed individually with its own progress tracking

-4. **Select or Create a Key**: Either use an existing key or create a new one.
+4. **Select Encryption Key**:

+   - Choose an existing key or create a new one
+   - The same key will be used for all selected files

-5. **Optional: Specify a Recipient**: For encryption, you can check "Use recipient-specific encryption" and enter an email.
+5. **Optional: Specify Recipient**:

+   - For encryption, you can check "Use recipient-specific encryption" and enter an email
-6. **Optional: Use Hardware Acceleration**: If you have a compatible STM32H5 device, check "Use embedded system for cryptographic operations".
+   - All files will be encrypted for the same recipient

+6. **Start Processing**:
-7. **Start Processing**: Click "Encrypt" or "Decrypt" to start the process.
+   - Click "Encrypt" or "Decrypt" to begin the batch operation
-8. **Monitor Progress**: The progress bar will show you how far along each file is.
+   - The progress bar will show the progress for each file
-9. **View Results**: Once complete, CRUSTy will show you the results for each file.
+   - Results for each file will be displayed when complete

-Batch processing is especially useful when you need to encrypt or decrypt many files at once, saving you time and effort.
+Batch processing is particularly useful when you need to encrypt or decrypt many files at once, saving time and effort compared to processing files individually.

 ## Security Considerations

-### Technical Security Details
+**Technical Security Details**

 CRUSTy implements several security best practices:

-1. **AES-256-GCM**: Uses the AES algorithm in Galois/Counter Mode with 256-bit keys, which provides both confidentiality and authentication.
+1. **AES-256-GCM**: Uses the AES algorithm in Galois/Counter Mode with 256-bit keys, providing both confidentiality and authentication.

-2. **Nonce Management**: Generates a unique nonce for each encryption operation to prevent replay attacks.
+2. **Nonce Management**: Generates a unique 96-bit nonce for each encryption operation using a cryptographically secure random number generator (OsRng).

-3. **Authentication**: The GCM mode provides authentication to detect tampering with the ciphertext.
+3. **Authentication**: The GCM mode includes a 128-bit authentication tag that verifies both the integrity of the ciphertext and the authenticity of its origin.

-4. **Key Derivation**: Uses HKDF with SHA-256 for secure key derivation in recipient-specific encryption.
+4. **Key Derivation**: Uses HKDF with SHA-256 for secure key derivation in recipient-specific encryption, following NIST recommendations.

-5. **Error Handling**: Provides specific error messages for authentication failures while avoiding information leakage.
+5. **Error Handling**: Provides specific error messages for authentication failures while avoiding information leakage that could aid attackers.

-6. **Hardware Isolation**: Supports offloading cryptographic operations to isolated hardware for enhanced security.
+6. **Hardware Isolation**: Supports offloading cryptographic operations to isolated hardware for enhanced security against software-based attacks.

-7. **Memory Safety**: Built with Rust, which provides memory safety guarantees to prevent buffer overflows and other memory-related vulnerabilities.
+7. **Memory Safety**: Built with Rust, which provides memory safety guarantees through its ownership system, preventing buffer overflows and use-after-free vulnerabilities.

-### Simple Security Guidelines
+8. **Secure Defaults**: Generates cryptographically secure random keys by default and requires explicit user action to use potentially weaker imported keys.

+**Security Guidelines for Users**

 When using CRUSTy, keep these security considerations in mind:

 1. **Key Protection**: Your encryption keys are the most critical security element.
-Keep them safe and backed up in a secure location.
+Store them securely and maintain backups in a safe location.

-2. **Strong Keys**: Always use the built-in key generator rather than creating your own keys, as it uses a secure random number generator.
+2. **Strong Keys**: Always use CRUSTy's built-in key generator rather than creating your own keys, as it uses a secure random number generator.

-3. **Authentication**: CRUSTy will warn you if a file has been tampered with or if you're using the wrong key.
-Pay attention to these warnings.
+3. **Authentication Warnings**: Pay attention to authentication failure warnings, which indicate either the wrong key is being used or the file has been tampered with.

-4. **Computer Security**: CRUSTy can't protect against malware on your computer that might capture your keys or see your data before it's encrypted.
+4. **System Security**: CRUSTy can't protect against malware on your computer that might capture your keys or access your data before encryption.

-5. **Physical Security**: If someone has access to your computer while you're using CRUSTy with an unlocked key, they might be able to access your files.
+5. **Physical Security**: If someone has physical access to your computer while you're using CRUSTy with an unlocked key, they might be able to access your files.

 6. **Hardware Benefits**: Using the embedded hardware backend provides additional security by isolating cryptographic operations from your main computer.

+7. **Key Rotation**: Consider periodically generating new keys for sensitive data, especially if you suspect a key might have been compromised.

 Remember that encryption is just one part of a comprehensive security strategy.
-It's important to maintain good security practices in all aspects of your digital life.
+Maintain good security practices in all aspects of your digital life, including strong passwords, system updates, and malware protection.

 ## Troubleshooting

-### Common Issues and Solutions
+**Common Issues and Solutions**

-#### "Destination file already exists"
+### "Destination file already exists"

 **Technical Cause**: CRUSTy checks if the destination file exists before starting encryption/decryption operations to prevent accidental overwrites: